theianjones/blog/content/roam-research-clones.md

 - [[Org Roam]] is another [[Open Source]] version
 - [[Tiddly Wiki]]
   - [[Ann-Laure Le Cunff]] made this [example: Mental Nodes](https://www.mentalnodes.com/about).
+- [Logseq](https://logseq.com/) is an open source, local first clone of Roam Research.
+It can be backed by a private github account so no one is storing your data.